AlexiusThomas/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The Document Object Model (DOM) is a programming interface for web documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.

 2. What is an event?

+Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them in some way if desired.
+For example, if the user selects a button on a webpage, you might want to respond to that action by displaying an information box.

 3. What is an event listener?

+An event listener is a procedure in JavaScript that waits for an event to occur.
+The simple example of an event is a user clicking the mouse or pressing a key on the keyboard.

 4. Why would we convert a NodeList into an Array?

+ To store a collection of arbitrary elements.
+NodeLists are going to be the result of accessing a "live" list of nodes in the DOM.
+This means that the list will update as you change it or as it changes automatically without any extra detecting.

 5. What is a component?

+Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and return HTML.